Leading Mobs transition from a content library to a smart meal planner

 Personalised Discovery: Cemented the 3 Phases of Personalisation

-1. Cold start phase: Gather and use user preferences
+1. Cold start phase: Gather and use deeper user preferences

 2. Behavioral phase: Tailor the discovery feed based on behavioural insights as we shape the user profile.